bovetliu/WebStockDataFetcher/README.md

 1. Git clone this project to favorable path
 2. Change directory to project
-3. Store zacks ultimate file `credentials` at project root, change following username and password to yours.
+3. Store zacks ultimate credential to file `credentials` at project root, change following username and password to yours.
     ```properties
     username=your@email.com
     password=your_password